 Prerequisite: interest in human language and mathematics

 Meaning in spoken language is communicated via sound.
 Sound is generated from a set of moving speech articulators and their acoustic consequences.
 How can this physical system, the human vocal tract, communicate such richness of distinctions in meaning?
 To what extent is the structure of sound patterns in language influenced by constraints of the physical system?
 This seminar addresses these questions by seeking to identify ways to better understand the relation between the cognitive aspects of sound structure and their manifestation as physical activity in the vocal tracts of actual speakers.
 The seminar begins by providing the necessary concepts and tools for exploring language sound structure.
-Using software for visualizing dynamic articulatory movements, we study how humans produce consonants and vowels of different languages in isolation and in sequences.
+Using speech data collected with electromagnetic articulometry (EMA) and software for visualizing and quantifying speech movements, we study how humans produce sequences of consonants and vowels in different languages.
 We then study how language-specific patterns of consonants and vowels can be described as formal systems of rules and how such rules can be modeled using tools from mathematics.
 In the final part, through a sequence of readings and group projects, students tackle issues in the relation between sound patterns and their realization in terms of activity in the vocal tract.
+The course emphasizes hands-on laboratory exercises and projects through which students, working individually or in teams, grasp and sharpen conceptually complex notions met across different areas in cognitive science.

 New Media Law and Content Creation